Adolescence

 - In extreme cases, suicidal ideation

 - Bannink, R., Broeren, S., van de Looij–Jansen, P. M., de Waart, F. G., & Raat, H. (2014).
-Cyber and traditional bullying victimization as a risk factor for mental healthWhat is meant by mental health?
-According to the World Healt...
-More problems and suicidal ideation in adolescents.
+Cyber and traditional bullying victimization as a risk factor for mental health problems and suicidal ideation in adolescents.
 PloS one, 9(4), e94026.

 - Bochaver, A. A. (2022).
 School bullying as destructive communal copingCoping is the ability to face and manage stress, challenges,...
 More of the school community.
 Frontiers in psychology, 13.

 - Guarino, A., Lancellotti, R., & Serantoni, G. (2011).
-Bullying: Legal aspects, psychological theories, and intervention techniques, Franco Angeli.
+Bullying.
+Legal aspects, psychological theories, and intervention techniques, Franco Angeli.

-- Lomas J., Stough C., Hansen K., Downey L. A. (2012).
-Brief report: Emotional intelligenceThe first definition of Emotional Intelligence as such was p...
-More, victimization and bullying in adolescents, Journal of AdolescenceWhat is meant by adolescence?
-Adolescence is understood as t...
+- Lomas J., Stough C., Hansen K., Downey L. A. (2012), Brief report: Emotional intelligenceThe first definition of Emotional Intelligence as such was p...
+More, victimisation and bullying in adolescents, Journal of AdolescenceAdolescence refers to the transitional period from childhood...
 More, 35, 207–211.

 - Luna, P., Guerrero, J., Rodrigo-Ruiz, D., Losada, L., & Cejudo, J. (2020).
 Social competence and peer social acceptance: Evaluating effects of an educational intervention in adolescents.
 Frontiers in psychology, 11, 1305.

 - UNICEF (2023).
-Children’s Rights – Bullying and Cyberbullying https://www.unicef.it/diritti-bambini-italia/bullismo-cyberbullismo/, consulted February 2023
+Children’s Rights – Bullying and Cyberbullying https://www.unicef.it/diritti-bambini-italia/bullismo-cyberbullismo/, accessed February 2023

-- HBSC – Health Behaviour in School-aged Children (HBSC 2022 Survey) (2023) https://www.epicentro.iss.it/hbsc/indagine-2022-nazionali-convegno-8-febbraio-2023, consulted February 2023
+- HBSC – Health Behaviour in School-aged Children (HBSC Survey 2022) (2023) https://www.epicentro.iss.it/hbsc/indagine-2022-nazionali-convegno-8-febbraio-2023, accessed February 2023

 - Photo by Freepik